 One day some years ago, I was looking through a box of memorabilia in my garage, and I came upon my mother’s handwritten journal and a large stack of letters that she had written me during her final months of life.
 I hadn’t looked at my mother’s journal since immediately after her death from mesothelioma in 1992.

 When I read my mother’s journal for the second time, I realized that she wanted her journal published so that her experiences could help others.
 I then spent months transcribing my mother’s handwritten journal and letters and finally published them in my book entitled Eighteen Months To Live.

 Writing the prologue, epilogue, and narration that were required to turn my mother’s journal into a book awakened something in me that I was not previously aware of – my love of writing.
 Shortly after publishing my book, I started my blog Rachele Baker, Veterinarian and Author.

 I initially started my blog with the intention of writing about things related to my mother’s book, but my writing eventually moved in a different direction.
 I started writing blog posts about issues in dogs and cats with the intent of helping, educating, and supporting pet parents.

 Now my website is full of articles that I have written about pet health and resources for pet parents.
-I love to interact with my readers in the comments section below each post, and I am happy to answer any questions that they might have related to the content of my posts.
+I love to interact with my readers in the comments section below each post, and I am happy to answer any questions that you might have related to the content of my posts.
 If you would like to subscribe to my blog, there is a place to subscribe on the right side of my website or you can subscribe by clicking the “Subscribe To Blog” link on the green menu bar at the top of my site.